 Roasted Acorn Squash is wholesome, savory, and beyond delicious.
 Made with squash, butter, brown sugar, and a few simple spices, this mouth-watering dish is insanely easy to make and oh-so-satisfying!
-Jump to Recipe

 One day when I was craving that incredible taste, I came up with a recipe of my own.
 My version of Roasted Acorn Squash honors the deliciousness of my mother’s recipe, but in much less time.
 Also, I skip the mashing step and serve this baby just as it is.

 This drool-worthy dish is not only incredibly flavorful, but it also serves as its very own bowl.
 What does this mean?
 It means that you can fill it up with your favorite dishes and eat it all in the same delicious mouthful.
+This is my favorite part of the leftovers.

 To make this roasted acorn squash, you will need the following key ingredients: